Efficient upsampling for tensor-network and quantum-state encoded functions: Applications

 \subsection{Soft Masks}

-Here we show how to \textit{boost} the QTT construction of soft indicator functions, \textit{Soft Masks}, over exponentially fine grids, i.e. high number of cores.
-A mask is the indicator function of a region of interest, taking the value $1$ inside the domain and $0$ outside, while a \textit{soft} mask smooths this discontinuous jump (e.g., via a bump function) to obtain a low-rank friendly approximation.
+Here we show how to \textit{boost} the QTT construction of soft indicator functions, \textit{soft masks}, over exponentially fine grids, i.e. high number of TT-cores.
+A mask is an indicator function of a region of interest, taking the value $1$ inside the domain and $0$ outside, while a \textit{soft} mask smooths this discontinuous jump (e.g., via a bump function) taking values between $0$ and $1$.
 First, we build a coarse QTT representation of a function using \texttt{TT-SVD} \cite{oseledets_tensor-train_2011} (although \texttt{TT-Cross} \cite{oseledets_tt-cross_2010} could be used as well) as our base for interpolation and then use TTI to interpolate it into finer grids.

-To illustrate TTI, we encode a 1D function with different behavior across scales (see Eq.~\eqref{eq:fh3}).
-This function is of class $C^2$ with rapidly growing derivatives, therefore using finite differences to compute its derivatives will introduce a big numerical error.
-We solve this issue with TTI, since we can control the differentiability class of the interpolation and the derivatives are easily obtained differentiating the interpolation kernel.
-In two dimensions, we selected two simple but rich examples, see App.~\ref{app:extra}.
-The first is a correlated Gaussian distribution over a domain large enough to keep $99.999\%$ of the mass, and the second is a soft mask for an airfoil/circle centered at the middle of a rectangle.
-For a 3D example, we encode a softened indicator function of a tampered airfoil and compare the performance of TTcross against our TTI procedure.
-We benchmark the performance and accuracy of TTI against the implementation of TTcross in \textit{Teneva}~\cite{chertkov2024teneva}.
-For the computations we used \textit{torchTT}~\cite{torchtt} as our bottom-line.
+To illustrate TTI, we consider examples in one, two, and three dimensions.
+The 1D example demonstrates the effectiveness of TTI by upsampling a function with scale-dependent oscillatory behavior while also approximating its derivatives at no additional cost.
+In two dimensions, we consider two simple but representative cases: a correlated Gaussian distribution on a domain containing $99.999\%$ of its mass, and a soft mask for an airfoil/circle centered in a rectangular domain, see Supplemental Material Sec.~III.
+For the 3D example, we encode a softened indicator function of a tampered airfoil and compare the performance of \texttt{TT-Cross} against our TTI procedure.
+All benchmarks compare the accuracy and compression of TTI with the implementation of TT-Cross in \texttt{Teneva}~\cite{chertkov2024teneva}.
+The tensor-train computations were performed using \texttt{torchTT}~\cite{torchtt}.